About Our Staff and Associates

 Suzanne was employed as a community consultant for the Centre for Addiction and Mental Health (CAMH) for over 16 years and has worked in a variety of other settings including a community health centre, public health and health planning across Ontario, and Eastern Canada.
 In partnership with the YWCA Muskoka, Suzanne was recently hired to develop and implement 4 community workshops and presentations for municipal decision makers.
 This project focused on the connection between living conditions in Muskoka and the impact on mental well-being.
 She has also fulfilled a variety of contracts with the Trillium Lakelands District School board as the Mental Health Leader, provided community outreach consultation/education for Addiction Outreach Muskoka Parry Sound, Muskoka Parry Sound Community Mental Health Service and the Centre for Addiction and Mental Health.

 Currently, Suzanne coordinates the Muskoka Strengthening Families program and is a Parent Education Facilitator for Muskoka Family Focus and Children’s Place.
-Suzanne is also a certified to instruct Mental Health First Aid, Bridges Out of Poverty Workshops and is a Peer Education Associate with Parent Action on Drugs (PAD) and Healthy Communities (HC) Link.
+Suzanne is also a certified to instruct Mental Health First Aid, and Bridges Out of Poverty Workshops.

 About Our Board of Directors